Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ![](images/features/overridden.png)

-Overridden state means that the configuration in DB is different from configuration in code, and what stored in DB is stronger, so it overrides the code.
+The Overridden state means that the configuration in the DB is different from the configuration in code, and what is stored in the DB is stronger, so it overrides the code.
 This is a situation we need to solve.
 We can choose to revert to the original code or to update the Feature by applying the new changes to it.

 ## Reverting a Feature

-Click on the `Overridden` signal, then you will see the component that was override (View in this case because we changed the View title).
+Click on the `Overridden` signal - you will see the component that was override (View in this case because we changed the View title).
 Check the component you want to revert and click on `Revert components`

 ![](images/features/revert.png)

-Now go back to Features administration page and you will see that the state is `Default`, means the feature configurations in code are the same like in DB.
+Now go back to the Features administration page and you will see that the state is `Default`, which means that the feature configurations in code are the same as in the DB.

 ![](images/features/default_state.png)